When you’re young and naive and believe that everything will work out somehow, it’s pretty hard to imagine ever needing to buy insurance.

-For more about travel insurance, read Travel Insurance in Singapore – The Total Guide to What You Must Know in 2018.
+For more about travel insurance, read Travel Insurance in Singapore – The Total Guide to What You Must Know.

 If you travel a lot — like 7 or 8 times a year — consider getting annual travel insurance so you don’t have to keep searching for a plan (and reading T&Cs) each time.